orzih/mkdocs-with-pdf/README.md

     mkdocs build > for_pdf_print.html
     ```

+    ...and browse output with Google Chrome.
+[Chrome DevTools Into Print Preview Mode](https://developers.google.com/web/tools/chrome-devtools/css/print-preview) will you help.

+    Note: WeasyPrint and Google Chrome are not fully compatible.

 * `show_anchors`

     Setting this to `true` will list out of anchor points provided during the build as info message.